-How Does IVF Work?
+How does IVF work?

 Since IVF occurs entirely outside the uterus, it’s most commonly used with gestational surrogacy or for couples who need fertility treatment.
 In some cases, a traditional IVF procedure may not be successful due to:

 - Advanced age